uMatrix-Rules/uMatrix-Rules-Domain/README.md

 - Here are service inavailablity things that won't be fixed:
     -  from contents blocked by any built-in subscriptions
     - caused by certain preferences outside of rule sets
+    - relevant with plugin, such as Adobe Flash
     - other issues you should have learnt from [uMatrix README](https://github.com/gorhill/uMatrix/blob/master/README.md)

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />